 Humblepics

-When we think of Albert Einstein, we think of E=mc², wild hair, and groundbreaking physics.
-But the genius that revolutionized our understanding of the cosmos wasn’t just a “math” person; he was a profound philosopher.
+When we think of Albert Einstein, we picture the wild hair and groundbreaking physics.
+But the genius who revolutionized our understanding of the cosmos wasn’t just a mathematician; he was a profound philosopher of the human mind.

 “I have no special talent.
 I am only passionately curious.”